kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 * best practices on Mobbin and in-house competitor analysis
 * AI suggestions i.e. Stitch
 * the User Journey and relevant Personas
-* collated reports from in-House User Research & Behavioural Science
+* collated reports from in-house User Research & Behavioural Science

 > ##### Example: Treatment Plan Best Practice Analysis
 > *For the purposes of a partnership as well as a grant we were required to track user adherence to medication administered both at home and at clinics.
 In order to do that we first had to lay a framework for users to add and track their medication and medical appointments in-app.
 This was prioritised as it was also an often requested feature from our users.
 By researching apps like Jasper the backend complexity of the project became apparent.*